afnan006/PyRen-The-AI-Tutor/README.md

 ## 🚀 About the Project

 **PyREN (Python for ChildREN)** is an AI-powered Python tutor designed to make learning Python fun, interactive, and engaging for children.
-This **personal hobby project** is currently **under development**, aiming to provide an intelligent tutor that adapts to users' learning preferences, delivers personalized lessons, and allows real-time execution of Python code.
+This is a **personal side project for learning and exploring the best approaches of AI Integration and learning solutions** is currently **under development**, aiming to provide an intelligent tutor that adapts to users' learning preferences, delivers personalized lessons, and allows real-time execution of Python code.

 Whether you're new to Python or looking for a guided learning experience, PyREN is here to assist!